ocp-workshop-wf/bootcamp/module3/README.md

     svc/hello-world-pod - 172.30.71.69:8080
       pod/hello-world-pod runs quay.io/practicalopenshift/hello-world
     ```
-  - Lets create another pod and make a network request from the 2nd pod to the 1st one.
+  - Let's create another pod and make a network request from the 2nd pod to the 1st one.
     ```bash
     oc create -f labs-repo/pods/pod2.yaml
     ```